open-telemetry/opentelemetry.io/content/en/docs/kubernetes/collector/components.md

       to: resource["k8s.pod.uid"]
 ```

-For in-depth details of how to configure a Filelog Receiver visit its
+For in-depth details of how to configure a Filelog Receiver, visit its
 [documentation](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/filelogreceiver).

 In addition to the Filelog Receiver configuration, your OpenTelemetry Collector